birdofpreyru/react-utils/docs/config-utils.md

 - Some sensitive config params can be trimmed out of the injected config (by default we remove `SECRET` key);
-- Some extra data can be appended to the config, anything that does not come from `node-config`, and is not stored in Redux state (although, most probably, it should be), but still should be transmitted to the client side and be available inside JS.
+- Some extra data can be appended to the config, anything that does not come from `node-config`, and is not stored in the global state (although, most probably, it should be), but still should be transmitted to the client side and be available inside JS.